 One of the more infamous scenes of torture in the manhwa shows just how disjointed from reality Sangwoo is and that is when he puts a rope around Bum’s neck, at first he shows joy and fascination from the moment but then something else happens.

 Sangwoo suffers from Sexual Sadism Disorder, a disturbing mental illness where the person reaches sexual gratification from the pain and or torture of others, again I emphasize that I have no background in psychology.

 This is a disturbing read, there is no doubt about that.
-But then again it reminds me of an old saying… see it’s like when you go pass a car crash, you know you should not look especially if there is a tarp up, but in the back of your mind your own curiosity wants that tarp to fall.
+But then again it reminds me of an old saying… see it’s like when you go past a car crash, you know you should not look especially if there is a tarp up, but in the back of your mind, your own curiosity wants that tarp to fall.
 Deep down you want to see that which they say you must not.

 This is why stories like these fascinate those like myself.
-It’s why gore and shock websites, the quarantined parts of reddit and the /b/ board on 4chan are constantly updated and watched.
+It’s why gore and shock websites, the quarantined parts of Reddit and the /b/ board on 4chan are constantly updated and watched.
 It’s why we google something when we are told not to.

 There is a dark curiosity within us all and the world can be a very dark place.
 Every day we make choices on what we choose to look for in this world, we choose to learn about that which that disturbs us so that we can better understand it.

 In that sense, we continue reading ‘Killing Stalking’ because we want to understand the actions of Yoon Bum, Sungwoo and those around them.
 I cannot in good conscious recommend this Manhwa to everyone, but if you are not easily disturbed, curious about the extreme another side of the spectrum that is boys love/yaoi and have an open mind, by all means, read this story.